GoogleCloudPlatform/Kbatch/samples/computepi/README.md

 The `defaultresources/create.sh` script will set up default resources, which are needed for this sample job.

+### Preemptible option

+There is both a regular version and a preemptible version of this example.
+The preemptible version will be run on preemptible virtual machines.
+To use the preemptible version, replace run_pi_with_ksub.sh with run_pi_preemptible_with_ksub.sh below (or, if using kubectl, replace pi-job.yaml with pi-job-preemptible.yaml)

 ### Running using ksub
 `./ksub run_pi_with_ksub.sh`